artem-snopkov/pjplan/README.md

-# pjplan: Python library for project schedule and analysis
+# pjplan: Python library for project planning and analysis

 ## What is it?